 - Mount, unmount, and use LUKS-encrypted file systems.

 - Mount and unmount CIFS and NFS network file systems.

 - Configure systems to mount LUKS-encrypted, and network file systems automatically.

 - Extend existing unencrypted logical volumes.

 - Create and configure set-GID directories for collaboration.

 - Create and manage Access Control Lists (ACLs).

 - Configure networking and hostname resolution statically or dynamically.

-- Schedule tasks using cron.
+- Schedule tasks using at and cron.